AmyOShea/MS3-Cocktail-Hour/TESTING.md

 This was a non-issue as everything was working as it should, and the code worked fine.

-After a bit of research I learned that this is refered to as a 'false positive' and by adding the below comment, the warning would go away:
+After a bit of research I learned that this is referred to as a 'false positive' and by adding the below comment, the warning would go away:

 ![Unbalanced Tuple Unpacking bug](static/images/README/bugs/bug-12-code-fix.PNG)